 - One-Time – If you’re only looking for a one-time purge, a single visit from our shred trucks might be perfectly sufficient for your needs.

-- Scheduled – This option is best for offices and individuals who regularly process sensitive information, whether it’s private customer details or business documents that should be properly disposed.
+- Scheduled – This option is best for offices and individuals who regularly process sensitive information, whether it’s private customer details or business documents that should be properly disposed of.
 We’ll work with you to determine a schedule for regular document destruction.

 - Community Event – Give back to the community and thank your customers by providing an invaluable service.
 Whether it’s to spread awareness about the rates of identity theft or to help collect for a charity, a community event can be a practical (and surprisingly fun) way to accomplish those goals.